Dear White People (TV series)

-Dear White People is an American comedy-drama television series on Netflix that follows several black college students at an Ivy League institution (the fictional Winchester University), touching on issues surrounding modern American race relations through a progressive lens.
-It is based on the 2014 film of the same name.
+Dear White People is an American comedy-drama television series on Netflix that follows several black college students at an Ivy League institution (the fictional Winchester University), touching on issues surrounding modern American race relations from a politically progressive perspective.
+It is based on and a continuation of the 2014 film of the same name.
 The film's writer and director, Justin Simien, returned to write and direct episodes of the series.
 This series stars Logan Browning, Brandon P. Bell, DeRon Horton, and Antoinette Robertson.
 With a few exceptions, generally season finales, each episode focuses on one particular character.
 The series premiered on April 28, 2017.
 On October 2, 2019, the series was renewed for its fourth and final season, which was released on September 22, 2021.